progressEdd/dev-onboarding/dev-workflows/intro-to-git.md

        git pull
        ```
         - git pull will grab the remote changes and attempt to merge it into your current branch.
 If you just wish to get updates, a `git fetch` will cache the new changes.
 You'll need to `checkout` to the individual branches and `merge` it with the cached updates.

+## Terminology

+- `git`: A command-line application to manage and track file changes for a given project repository.
+For more information, I recommend reading the [git textbook](https://git-scm.com/book/en/v2).
+  - `clone`: A git parameter used to download a repository.
+  - `checkout`: A git parameter used to open a specific branch.
+    - `branch`: A term used to refer to a particular version of the code repository.
+  - `add`: A git parameter used to stage changes in your working directory for the next commit.
+It tells git that you want to include updates to a particular file in the next commit.
+    - `stage`: The phase in git where changes are added to the index (or staging area) in preparation for a commit.
+This is done using the `git add` command.
+Staging allows you to prepare a snapshot of the changes you want to include in your next commit.
+  - `commit`: A git parameter used to save and track changes.
+It creates a snapshot of the current changes in the repository.
+    - `commit message`: A message associated with a commit that describes the changes made.
+It's important for understanding the history of changes in the repository.
+  - `push`: A git parameter used to upload local repository content to a remote repository.
+It transfers commits from your local repository to a remote one.
+    - `remote`: A common repository that all team members use to exchange their changes.
+It’s typically hosted on a server like GitHub or GitLab.
+    - `origin`: The default name git gives to the server you cloned from.
+It serves as a shorthand for the remote repository URL.
+  - `pull`: A git parameter used to fetch and integrate changes from a remote repository to your local repository.
+  - `fetch`: A git parameter used to download objects and refs from another repository.
+  - `merge`: A git parameter used to combine multiple sequences of commits into one unified history.
+It typically integrates changes from a different branch into your current branch.
+  - `rebase`: A git parameter used to move or combine a sequence of commits to a new base commit.
+This can be used to synchronize a feature branch with an upstream branch.
+    - `upstream`: The main repository that is considered the central repository from which to pull updates.
+It’s usually the repository from which your local repository was cloned.
+  - `stash`: A git parameter used to temporarily save changes you don't want to commit immediately.
+It allows you to clean your working directory without committing.
+  - `status`: A git command used to display the state of the working directory and the staging area.
+It shows which changes have been staged, which haven't, and which files aren't being tracked by git.
+  - `diff`: A git parameter used to show the differences between commits, commit and working tree, etc.
+  - `log`: A git parameter used to show the commit logs.

+- Additional Developer Terms:
+  - `repository (repo)`: A storage location for software packages, often used to refer to a directory or storage space where your project resides.
+  - `HEAD`: A reference to the last commit in the currently checked-out branch.
+  - `conflict`: Occurs when different changes in different branches interfere with each other and need to be resolved manually.
+  - `pull request (PR)`: A method of submitting contributions to a project.
+It allows you to notify team members that you have completed a feature or fix and it is ready to be reviewed.
+  - `fork`: A personal copy of someone else's project.
+It allows you to freely experiment with changes without affecting the original project.
+  - `origin`: The original repository from which you have cloned your local repository.